Crown Jewel (2021): Storylines

 The event comprised ten matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 After Roman Reigns retained the Universal Championship at SummerSlam, he was confronted by a returning Brock Lesnar in his first appearance since WrestleMania 36 in April 2020.
-On the September 10 episode of SmackDown, Lesnar again appeared to confront Reigns and claimed that his former advocate, Paul Heyman, who had been serving as Reigns' special counsel since August 2020, knew Lesnar would be present at SummerSlam in an attempt to cause dissension between Reigns and Heyman.
+On the September 10 episode of SmackDown, Lesnar again appeared to confront Reigns and claimed that his former advocate, Paul Heyman, who had been serving as Reigns's special counsel since August 2020, knew Lesnar would be present at SummerSlam in an attempt to cause dissension between Reigns and Heyman.
 Lesnar then challenged Heyman to accept a match against Reigns for the Universal Championship.
 Later that night, an irate Reigns accepted the challenge.
 On September 16, WWE announced that the match would occur at Crown Jewel, though not necessarily for the Universal Championship, as before Crown Jewel, Reigns had a scheduled title defense against "The Demon" Finn Bálor at Extreme Rules.
 Reigns retained at that event, thus officially making his match against Lesnar at Crown Jewel for the Universal Championship.

 At SummerSlam, Bianca Belair was scheduled to defend the SmackDown Women's Championship against Sasha Banks, however, before the match began, it was announced that Banks could not appear for unknown reasons.
 Becky Lynch then made a surprise return in her first appearance since the Raw after Money in the Bank in May 2020.
 Lynch challenged Belair, who accepted, and Lynch defeated her in 26 seconds to win the title.
 At Extreme Rules, Lynch defended the title against Belair, however, Banks ambushed both Belair and Lynch causing the match to end in a no contest.
 On October 1, a triple threat match between the three women for the SmackDown Women's Championship was scheduled for Crown Jewel.
 On that night's SmackDown, Banks and Belair had their one-on-one match, where Banks won after interference from Lynch.